motor-js/motor-website/docs/1A Introduction.md

 Motor is a front end framework, so does not handle authentication.
 You can check out examples of how to connect to the Qlik engine via JWT or certificates here.
-We aim to make it easy to connect to the engine, once you've authenticated, by setting the config or passing the engine object to our top level Motor component
+We aim to make it easy to connect to the engine, once you've authenticated, by setting the config or passing the engine object to our top level Motor component.